Matercan/Gliss/README.md

 - Click on extention icon and copy and paste gliss.theme.css contents into window

 > [!
 IMPORTANT]
-> If on zen browser, you need to instsall the transparent zen mod, and enable window transparency in about:config
+> If on zen browser, you need to instsall the transparent zen mod, and enable window transparency in about:config.
 > If on any other browser, this discord theme will most likely not work

 ### For BetterDiscord